Induction Meets Biology: Mechanisms of Repeat Detection in Protein Language Models: Circuit Discovery and Evaluation: Technical Details

 To quantify relationships between component groups, we employ Edge Attribution Patching with Integrated Gradients (EAP-IG) \citep{hanna2024have}.
 An edge represents a directed connection between two components (an attention head or an MLP), corresponding to the contribution of a source component’s output to a downstream target component's input.
 EAP-IG assigns each edge an importance score approximating the effect on task performance of replacing the source component’s activation with a counterfactual activation.
 We identify edge-level circuits---connected subsets of edges sufficient for predicting a masked token in the approximate-repeats dataset---by computing EAP-IG scores with $5$ integration steps and selecting edges greedily by absolute importance \citep{hanna2024have}.
 For a given circuit size, we evaluate circuit faithfulness by ablating non-circuit edges with counterfactual activations, and choose the minimal edge amount achieving $85\%$ faithfulness.
 Repeating this process across $5$ random seeds, we find that sufficient circuits require $5.20\% \pm 1.02\%$ of edges in ESM-3 and $3.29\% \pm 0.62\%$ of edges in ESM-C, demonstrating sparsity.

 For the analysis of interactions between components groups (\Cref{sec:connections-between-groups}) we consider circuit edges that are consistent across $4$ out of $5$ random seeds, filter out edges that show both positive and negative importance, and compute the importance score of an edge as the average across seeds.
+For readability, we scale these aggregated edge scores by a factor of $1000$.
 We aggregate edge scores at the component-group level by averaging over all positive edges connecting a source group to a destination group, yielding the average interactions table value (see \cref{fig:interaction-heatmap} and \cref{fig:interaction-heatmap-esmc}).